Yeeldx/yeeldbox-devdocs/docs/developers/v2/naming-convention.md

 ## yVault Want Token

-- In Yearn's UI, it may be useful to denote the desired token to deposit into a specific yVault.
+- In Yeeldx's UI, it may be useful to denote the desired token to deposit into a specific yVault.
 For basic ERC20 `want` tokens, `name` and `symbol` can be pulled directly from the token contract and utilized as-is.
   - **Examples:** `USD Coin`, `USDC`, `ChainLink Token`, `LINK`
 - However, for LP positions, naming needs to be standardized.
   - Curve